Dam Construction Information in PDF Format

 Why start the project in October?

 There’s never a good time to lower the lake elevation 60 inches or close the boat ramp.
 October was chosen because it allows for the summer boating season – typically between Memorial Day and Labor Day, but also allows time to lower the lake for the project.
 There is also time to complete the project before the winter weather starts and allows for any fall weather delays.
 This date also allows for the lake to fill up over the winter and early spring.
-Depending upon the weather this winter and spring, the lake may still be below normal pool by March or April 2025.
+Depending on the weather this winter and spring, the lake may still be below normal pool by March or April 2025.
 Note, the lake is usually lowered in the fall anyway (although not quite this far), and typically fills up past the weir in the spring time.

-Will this affect swimming, kayaking, canoeing, and other non-boating activities on the lake?
 Minimally.
 The boat ramp will not be open, so the dam or the beach may need to be used to launch canoes and kayaks.
 There are members that keep their boats on the lake all winter, other than the lower lake elevation, the effect of the project will be minimal.
 Due to some of the shallow spots in the lake, certain members may have trouble accessing their docks.

 Will Heritage Drive across the dam be closed?

 That has not been brought up yet by the contractor.
-There may be times where the road is closed temporarily to allow construction on the spillway or for pump discharge lines.
+There may be times when the road is closed temporarily to allow construction on the spillway or for pump discharge lines.
 Check the website frequently for updates.
 If Heritage Drive needs to be closed along the dam, all parts of Heritage Lake can be accessed via other sections of Heritage Drive.

 Will the boat ramp parking lot be closed?